openshift/rosa/README.md

 Flags:
       --debug     Enable debug mode.
-  -h, --help      help for moactl
+  -h, --help      help for rosa
   -v, --v Level   log level for V logs

-Use "moactl [command] --help" for more information about a command.
+Use "rosa [command] --help" for more information about a command.
 ```

-You can run `moactl completion` to generate a bash completion file.
+You can run `rosa completion` to generate a bash completion file.
 Add this file to the correct location for your operating system.
-For example, on a Linux machine run the following command to enable moactl bash completion:
+For example, on a Linux machine run the following command to enable rosa bash completion:

 ```
-moactl completion > /etc/bash_completion.d/moactl
+rosa completion > /etc/bash_completion.d/rosa
-source /etc/bash_completion.d/moactl
+source /etc/bash_completion.d/rosa
 ```

 Run the following command to verify that your AWS account has the necessary permissions:

 ```
-$ moactl verify permissions
+$ rosa verify permissions
 I: Validating SCP policies...
 I: AWS SCP policies ok
 ```